nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_1.md

 There are two ways to follow this tutorial:

-**1) Use the pangeo binder.** This is a good option if you don't have access to a Unix/Linux computer.
+**A) Use the pangeo binder.** This is a good option if you don't have access to a Unix/Linux computer.

 - Click the button below to launch the binder environment (you need to open it in a separate tab!).
 It will take a few seconds to build: